phpscott/open-source/FilmhubIngestor/README.md

 5. "xmlitems": This will take the json with mrss field names and create actual MRSS <item>s and store them as XML.
 6. "buildmrss": This will take the MRSS items in XML format and build complete MRSS files based on Filmhub Genres (main).

+**Additional Actions**

+- "full": This runs all the above events.
-- "all": This runs all the above events.
+- "fulls3": This runs all the above events.
 - "build": This will create directories in the data folder.
 This requires the data folder to be `chmod 777`.

+**S3 Actions**

+Some of the following actions will require the AWS CLI to be installed.

+- "s3config": This will load the S3 Configuration.
+This is called with each additional action automatically.
+This is session based.
+- "sets3env": This will load the S3 Conf file and set the Environment Variables using that data.
+- "gets3env": This will load the current Env.
+Vars. into the GLOBAL `s3_env_config`.
+- "s3list": This will create directories in the data folder.
+This requires the data folder to be `chmod 777`.

 **Example Run:**

+`php fpi.php -c default -a fulls3` - requires `new_data_onrun` to be set to `true`

+`php fpi.php -c default -a fulls3 -s 20230502111037` - ignores `new_data_onrun`

-`php fpi.php -c default -a all`
+`php fpi.php -c default -a full -s 20230502111037`

 > NOTE: You should consider piping the output to a log file.
 There are many informative echo statements that can be used for auditing.

-`php fpi.php -c default -a all > mylog.log`
+`php fpi.php -c default -a fulls3 > mylog.log`

 #### Modules Installed ####